firesidefiction/firesidefiction.github.io/submissions.md

 - Stories of any genre.
 - Submissions from anywhere in the world, from all kinds of voices.
 - One Docx file set in a comfortably-sized, legible font.
-- Cover letters are optional, but they are great places to tell us about your connection the material, personal background or identity, and to include content warnings if your story deals with difficult subject matter.
+- Cover letters are optional, but they are great places to tell us about your connection to the material, personal background or identity, and to include content warnings if your story deals with difficult subject matter.
 - Only one story per author — no multiple submissions.
-(But it is fine to resubmit a story you've submitted previosuly to another issue.)
+(But it is fine to resubmit a story you've submitted previously to another issue.)
 - Sending your story to other venues (simultaneous submissions) is okay, but we ask that you please withdraw immediately if you take another offer by emailing [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com).

 ### Our editor is particularly looking for work that engages with: